A Brief History of the Society

 During the inter war years membership grew significantly and the Scott family, who were proprietors of the Rochdale Observer, gave the Annual Competition depicting local scenes widespread coverage in their newspaper.
 Afterwards the prints were usually given to the Art Gallery thus building up a unique collection of photographs recording the changing face of Rochdale.

-It is interesting to think back over the one hundred and twenty five years to each stage as it came along, from black and white to colour images, from dark room days to the simplicity of seeing our images within seconds of taking the picture!
+It is interesting to think back over the one hundred and twenty nine years (to 2019) to each stage as it came along, from black and white to colour images, from dark room days to the simplicity of seeing our images within seconds of taking the picture and the ability to share them virtually anywhere on Earth via the Internet!
 Whatever next in the long running history of Rochdale Photographic Society?